 Shush Only When Necessary

-Please know that I know that children are loud.
-Like, unnecessarily loud and on more than a few occasions.
+I know that children are Like, unnecessarily loud and on more than a few occasions.
 I'm not saying we should smile warmly every time our daughters emit an ear-piercing shriek in the library.
 But, as with "good manners," we often expect different behaviors in boys and girls, which often means we allow a certain "unruliness" with boys than we permit in girls.
-So I'd just encourage everyone to ask themselves, "Is my daughter running around the playground screaming really bad manners?" or, "Am I asking her to be quieter because it's genuinely polite in this situation or because I think shouting is unladylike?"
+So I'd just encourage everyone to ask themselves, "Is my daughter running around the playground screaming really bad manners?" or, "Am I asking her to be quieter because it's genuinely polite in this situation or because I think shouting is unladylike?" loud.
+Encourage Sports

 Women are often put up on pedestals, and unless you're quite tiny, remaining balanced on on one is pretty difficult.
 Taking up social and physical space means that people are going to see you as you are, and you are not perfect.
 It's OK, though!
 Because no one is.
 If you can demonstrate this to your girls, and drive home the idea that mistakes are not only common but learning opportunities, they are less likely to be afraid to put themselves out there.